 It's a good idea to experiment in the kitchen and see which fruits and vegetables your dog will enjoy, but there are some foods that, while great for humans, are harmful to dogs.

 Giving a dog snacks can be a sweet way of expressing your love and appreciation for them, but don't replace love with treats.

-Feed your dog on a predictable schedule and supplement with the occasional healthy treat and you should see a happier, healthier dog.
+Feed your dog healthy portions on a predictable schedule and supplement with the occasional healthy treat and you should see a happier, healthier dog.